An Agrarian Commons is:

 - a nonprofit landholding entity

-- governed locally, with all decisions made by a board that includes local partners and stakeholders
+- governed locally, with all decisions made by a board that includes representatives of Agrarian Trust, and local partners and stakeholders

 - centered in community